Trump claims new documents recording exonerates him

 “This continuing Witch Hunt is another ELECTION INTERFERENCE Scam,” Trump added.
 “They are cheaters and thugs!”

-The recording, which was obtained by CNN, features a conversation between Trump and a writer and publisher at his Bedminster golf club in New Jersey in July, 2021.
-The conversation was part of special counsel Jack Smith’s 37-count indictment against the former president over Trump’s handling of classified materials.
+The recording, which was referred to in Smith’s indictment but wasn’t released publicly until being aired by CNN on Monday, features a conversation between Trump and a writer and publisher at his Bedminster golf club in New Jersey in July 2021.
+The conversation was part of Smith’s 37-count indictment against the former president over Trump’s handling of classified materials.

-Despite Trump’s claims that the recording is an “exoneration,” it appears to show that he was aware of how classification works and still retained national defense information.
+Despite Trump’s claims that the recording is an “exoneration,” it appears to show that he was aware of how classification works but still retained national defense information.

 “See, as president I could have declassified it,” the former president said in the recording.
 “Now I can’t.”